-In the handline fishery, the main bycatch species include cod, sea bass and wrasse.
-Species of concern include the European sea bass and some skates and rays.
-Cod have catch limits and are managed in a long-term management plan but species such as sea bass and skates and rays lack management at a European level.
+In the bottom trawl fishery, other species that may be caught with Black Seabream include Atlantic cod, wrasse, and skates and rays.
 There is limited information available for wrasse in the English Channel.
 There is a lack of management for the species, however, management is increasing in IFCA areas.
-More management is required for some of these co-occuring species.
 Discarding has not been quantified.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler

 Pollock, Alaska, Walleye

 References"FishBase.
 2016.
 Black seabream Spondyliosoma cantharus.
 Available at: http://www.fishbase.org/Summary/SpeciesSummary.php?ID=1356&AT=black+seabream